-This chicken and leek pie is the PERFECT comfort food for the cooler weather.
+This creamy chicken and leek pie is the perfect comfort food for autumn and winter weather.

 You can make this chicken and ham pie from scratch, or you can cheat all the way.
-I won't tell anyone!
 It's perfect for using up leftover chicken or turkey, especially if you need new ideas at Christmas and Thanksgiving.

 My family love a proper pie and if I ask my husband what he likes best it has to be a pie There are so many variations across the world and some great ones in the UK.
 If you are interested in some of the best British pies there are plenty to choose from.